ymonno/PolarDenDem/README.md

 ### - Settings
 This denoising algorithm requires a gray-scale denoiser, and we used BM3D for denoising.
-Please download BM3D [1] MATLAB code. <a URL=https://webpages.tuni.fi/foi/GCF-BM3D/BM3D.zip /a>.
+Please download the BM3D MATLAB code. <a URL=https://webpages.tuni.fi/foi/GCF-BM3D/BM3D.zip /a>.
 Or, you can just run sample_download.m to obtain the codes.

 ### - Dataset
-Our 24-channel noisy-color-polarization dataset is downloadable from our project page <a href="URL">[Project]</a>.
+Our 24-channel noisy-color-polarization dataset is downloadable from our project page <a href="http://www.ok.sc.e.titech.ac.jp/res/PolarDem/PDD.html" target="_blank">[Project]</a>.
 Our 24-channel noisy-color-polarization dataset contains 12-channel noise-free color polarization data and 12-channel noisy color polarization data.

-In such structure,
+In such a structure,
 Scene(number) - GT_0
               - GT_45
               - GT_90